-- 1. servicing-related costs on the basis of interest on external general government debt are sensitive to the interest rate movements.
-Should interest rates in 2021 surge by 1 percentage point in relation to the baseline projection, it would cause for interest-related costs to increase by 7.7%, i.e. by EUR 7.3 million, with similar effects in 2022 to 2025.
-Such sensitivity could be explained as exposure of debt portfolio to interest rate risk. - 2. possible Euro depreciation in relation to the other currencies in the portfolio (US dollar, Japanese Yen and Special Drawing Rights) by 10% will cause an increase of servicing-related costs by 0.3% in 2021, i.e. by EUR 2.0 million Given the obtained results, it may be concluded that possible unfavourable trends at exchange rates of other currencies in relation to the Euro will not cause any significant increase of the servicing-related costs, as a result of the fact that most of the external general government debt is euro-denominated.
+1. servicing-related costs on the basis of interest on external general government debt are sensitive to the interest rate movements.
+Should interest rates in 2023 surge by 1 percentage point in relation to the baseline projection, it would cause for interest-related costs to increase by 5.7%, i.e. by EUR 7.4 million, with similar effects in the period 2024-2027.
+Such sensitivity could be explained as exposure of debt portfolio to interest rate risk.

+2. possible euro depreciation in relation to the other currencies in the portfolio (US dollar, Japanese yen and Special Drawing Rights) by 10% will cause an increase of servicing-related costs by 0.2% in 2023, i.e. by EUR 1.6 million.
+Given the obtained results, it may be concluded that possible unfavourable trends at exchange rates of other currencies in relation to the euro will not cause any significant increase of the servicing-related costs, as a result of the fact that most of the external general government debt is euro-denominated.